 Real estate continues to be one of her most lucrative assets.
 As urban property values rise in cities like New York, Jenna’s investments in property have appreciated significantly, contributing to her growing net worth.

-Jenna Lyons’s Influence on Fashion and Lifestyle
+Jenna Lyons’s Influence on Fashion and Life

 Jenna Lyons’s Future: Projected Net Worth and Ongoing Projects